Schepp/schepp.dev/posts/ad-integration-in-2020.md

 (at least a little bit)

-In an ideal world, what we would do is lock every ad into either an iframe or a Web Component custom element to block it from accessing the rest of the page.
+In an ideal world, what we would do is to lock every ad into either an iframe or a Web Component custom element to block it from accessing the rest of the page.
 In practice, we can not do this, as a lot of ads rely on being able to reach outside of their initial slot.
 An ad could, for example, turn out to be a fireplace ad which in turn needs to add plenty of graphic elements on all sides and also needs to move the content area of the page around.
 Or there are so-called "understitials", which open up a hole in your text content, through which to see the ad.
 Or you have a sticky ad that needs to attach itself to the body.
 So we cannot restrict them.

 Restricting access would be wise, though, as these ads can observe you and read out everything that you type into any sort of input field.
 And they do!
 For example, they try to [trigger your browser's form autofill feature](https://lifehacker.com/your-browsers-autofill-data-can-be-phished-heres-how-t-1791084371) or [hope for autofill to just run](https://www.theverge.com/2017/12/30/16829804/browser-password-manager-adthink-princeton-research) to get very sensible data.
 Maybe to fingerprint and track you across different sites.
 Maybe to sell your profile data, who knows.
 And other types of third party scripts do too!
 If you use the Facebook pixel, it constantly reads out every input you do on the page.
 The same goes for Google's Recaptcha.
 Maybe they do that to ensure you are not a robot.
 Maybe not.